 I expect you’ve had the experience of your emotions going from 0 – 60; finding your reactions have taken over – seemingly – without any warning.

 This can happen when the early warning system does not sound.
-If I can become more sensitive, then an early warning system will increase my awareness.
+If I can become more sensitive, then our early warning system will increase my awareness.

 Increasing awareness through just noticing